-Building on the findings from year one, and two of the project where repeated again and again by members of the community was the need for a community space to get together, The Community Maker Project evolved from having the initial aims of creating a community ceramic ware to celebrate community resilience, to a shift in focus in striving to develop a community building.
+Building on the findings from year one, and two of the project, where repeated again and again by members of the community was the need for a community space to get together, 2017 again tested the idea of shared making and meals.
+The Community Maker Project evolved from having the initial aims of creating a community ceramic ware to celebrate community resilience, to a shift in focus in striving to develop a community building.